-If you love soccer, you’re in good company!
-The beautiful game is the most popular sport on the planet, and that means that soccer bettors can enjoy plenty of action all year round.
-Every day you will find dozens of matches taking place all over the world, and popular bookmakers such as Mr Green will offer a wide array of markets for the dedicated soccer bettor to choose from, including a healthy selection of spread betting markets.
+If you love fooball, you’re in good company!
+The beautiful game is the most popular sport on the planet, and that means that football bettors can enjoy plenty of action all year round.
+Every day you will find dozens of matches taking place all over the world, and popular bookmakers such as Mr Green will offer a wide array of markets for the dedicated football betting customers to choose from, including a healthy selection of spread sports betting markets.

 In a spread betting market, the bookmaker or spread betting company will predict what they think will happen by quoting what is known as a spread.
 For example, in a spread betting Total Goals market, the spread might be 1.7 – 2.0.
 A bettor then has to decide whether to bet higher or lower than the spread, also known as buying and selling, and how much money to risk on each point, which in this market will be goals.
 The difference between the outcome and the spread determines the size of the bettor’s win or loss.